Im-Mr-Chris/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "Bachelors of Engineering in Electrical Engineering (currently in progress)" course = "Bachelors of Science in Computer Science (currently in progress)" institution = "Unversity of Texas at El Paso" year = 2022

 [[education.courses]]
   course = "MEng in Artificial Intelligence"